 The Dreamcatcher Double Electric Heated Blanket is a great option for warming your bed without a hefty price tag.
 It comes with three heat settings and two temperature zones, so you can heat one part of your bed and not the other if you want.

-The Dreamcatcher blanket comes in a number of different sizes from single all the way up to super king.
-The double has between 22w and 130w of power, which could cost you anywhere from 5p up to 28p if you used it for eight hours.
+The Dreamcatcher blanket comes in a number of different sizes, from single all the way up to super king.
+The double has between 22W and 130W of power, which could cost you anywhere from around 5p up to 28p if you used it for eight hours.

 Best luxury electric blankets

-At the higher end of the blankets we’ve outlined here, this under-blanket is all-singing all-dancing, with dual controls so two people can each control their sides individually.
+At the higher end of the price spectrum, this under-blanket is all-singing all-dancing, with dual controls so two people can each control their sides individually.
 It has four heat zones and nine different temperatures so if you get cold feet in the night but your bedfellow doesn’t, you can turn on the lower heat zone on your side and they can leave theirs off.
 It’s machine washable and comes with a fully fitted, deep elasticated skirt so it should fit your mattress with no trailing wires.

-This blanket has 60w of power on each side, so would cost you 0.05p per hour to run if you’re using both sides, or 26p if you used them for eight hours overnight.
+This blanket has 60W of power on each side, so would cost you about 26p if you used both sides for eight hours overnight.

 If you’re looking for an electric blanket that you can snuggle up under, but is attractive enough to leave out in your sitting room, then look no further.
-The Dreamland Intelliheat Deluxe Alaskan Husky Heated Faux Fur Throw, is one of the best-reviewed luxury electric blankets.
-It has a fast heat-up function, six temperature settings, timers for one, three or nine hours, is machine washable and tumble dryer safe, and comes with a two-year guarantee.
+The Dreamland Intelliheat Deluxe Heated Faux Fur Throw is one of the best-reviewed luxury electric blankets.
+Prices start from £49.99 and go up to £129.99 depending on which design you choose and the blanket has a fast heat-up function, six temperature settings, timers for one, three or nine hours, is machine washable and tumble dryer safe, and comes with a two-year guarantee.

-The Dreamland throw has 150w of power so will cost you 0.07p per minute to use or 33p for eight hours.
+The Dreamland throw has 150W of power so will cost you roughly around 33p to use for eight hours.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.